azamsharp/web-ft-02-2023/week1/day4/activities/multi-nested-dict-json-structure.md

-## Activity - Multi Nested Dictionary Based on JSON Structure
+## Activity - Multi Nested Objects Based on JSON Structure

-Can you create a dictionary based on this structure? https://jsonplaceholder.typicode.com/users
+Can you create a object based on this structure? https://jsonplaceholder.typicode.com/users